Where is Hofstra University located?

 To view a summer course list, please see our Summer Bulletin.
 Select the Bulletin you wish to view from the drop-down menu and click on the “Schedule of Summer Classes” link to search classes for summer sessions.

-Hofstra University Honors College (HUHC), through an innovative curriculum centered in the liberal arts and compatible with all majors, serves first-year students who perform at the highest academic levels in all undergraduate programs.
-The HUHC curriculum is designed to provide a wide-ranging and multidisciplinary intellectual experience while fostering a sense of community and identity among the cohort of students who share the HUHC experience.
-Admission to Hofstra's Honors College is highly selective and is not based on any single criterion, such as standardized test scores, class rank, or GPA.
+The Stuart and Nancy Rabinowitz Honors College (RHC), through an innovative curriculum centered in the liberal arts and compatible with all majors, serves first-year students who perform at the highest academic levels in all undergraduate programs.
+The RHC curriculum is designed to provide a wide-ranging and multidisciplinary intellectual experience while fostering a sense of community and identity among the cohort of students who share the RHC experience.
+Admission to The Stuart and Nancy Rabinowitz Honors College is highly selective and is not based on any single criterion, such as standardized test scores, class rank, or GPA.
 We are looking for students who have challenged themselves in the classroom by taking and performing well in honors, IB, and AP-level curriculum while maintaining a very strong high school average close to or above an A-.
 For those who choose to submit a standardized test score, a 1340 or better on the evidence-based reading and writing + math sections of the SAT (or a 29 on the ACT) is expected.
 Honors College is looking for students who are prepared to take on leadership roles in the classroom and in all other aspects of campus life.
 Therefore, a solid record of extra and co-curricular activity that demonstrates increasing levels of responsibility and leadership are important factors in the Honors College admission process.
-For more information visit hofstra.edu/huhc.
+For more information visit hofstra.edu/honors-college.

 What is LEAP?